jpwrobinson/mpa-bmsc/README.md

 # mpa-bmsc
 R labs and data for Marine Protected Areas course at Bamfield Marine Sciences Centre (2016)

+# #9 BETA DIVERSITY UPDATE

+Please all note that Transect 1 at Scott's bay DID record Pistaster and leather seastar species, and acorn and brown barnacles.
+These species are now on the master quadrat dataset on google docs.

 # #8 Shitty north arrow.

 ```